 Self-Directed IRA LLC Maximum Contribution

-For 2018, the Self-Directed IRA LLC Maximum Contribution for a self-directed IRA is $5,500 if you’re under the age of 50.
-The self-directed maximum contribution is $6,500 if you’re 50 and older.
-If you’re 50 and over, you can make an additional $1,000 catch-up to contribution.
-There are some people who ask if there is a self-directed IRA income limit.
+The self-directed IRA Maximum Contribution for 2019 is $6,000 if you’re under the age of 50.
+The maximum contribution for a self-directed IRA is $7,000 if you're 50 and older.
+If you're 50 and over, you can make an additional $1,000 catch-up contribution.
+Some people ask if there is a self-directed IRA income limit.
 The answer to that is, no. There are absolutely no income limits to establish a self-directed IRA.

 An IRA contribution is the money that an IRA holder (you) places in your IRA.
 You can contribute money to any type of IRA, including a self-directed IRA.
 As you may know, contributions create a nest egg until you reach the age of retirement.

 The two most common IRAs to invest in are traditional and Roth.
 But again, you can invest in any IRA.

 When you make a self-directed IRA contribution, make it to the IRA administrator/custodian.
 Contributions cannot go directly to your LLC.
 However, when it goes to the custodian, the funds then transfer to your IRA LLC.

 You are entirely in your rights to contribute less than the self-directed IRA LLC maximum contribution.
 In fact, there’s no requirement to make any yearly contributions to your IRA.
 However, it’s very important to keep in mind that you cannot make up the difference in the following tax year.

 Let’s better explain this with an example from Self-Directed IRA in a Nutshell.

 Roth IRA changes for 2019 are similar to a traditional IRA.
 Again, the total amount that you can contribute is $6,000.
 If you are older than 50, you can contribute up to $7,000.
 Income limit restrictions have also been increased.